Thornhill (band): Foundation and early years (2015–2017)

 The band's first formal release occurred in 2016 with debut single "XY" on 2 June 2016, featuring Void of Vision's Jack Bergin.
 Soon after in August 2016, Thornhill released their debut EP, 13, before going on to produce the self-released single "Temperer" in May 2017.

 After a positive critical reception to 13 and "Temperer", the band toured as support acts for several Australian local metal bands including Void of Vision and Hellions.
 In 2017 the band won a Triple J Unearthed competition to support the British band Architects as part of their 2017 tour of Australia.
 The publicity following this, as well as ongoing airtime on Triple J radio, including on the 'Home and Hosed' segment, saw the band go on to support Alpha Wolf, The Brave, Graves and, one of the band's early influences, Northlane in 2017.
 The band released of the single "Limbo" on 15 August 2017.
 Thornhill finished 2017 as Triple J's weekly feature artist in November.

 During late 2017 guitarist, Sam Anderson, left the band and was replaced by Matt van Duppen, who at the time was also guitarist for heavy-act Better Half.
-At the time Matt also assumed the role as the band's manager.